-For a customer to join the Internet, a computer (host) must be connected to an Internet Service Provider (ISP) that the customer pays for Internet access.
-This lets the host exchange packets to every other accessible host on the Internet [1, P. 62].
+For a customer to join the Internet, a computer (host) must be connected to an ISP (Internet Service Provider) that the customer pays for Internet access.
+This lets the host exchange packets with every other accessible host on the Internet [1, P. 62].

 The host can be connected to the ISP through multiple technologies.
 For example, DSL (Digital Subscriber Line), which reuses the telephone line connected to your home to transmit digital data.
-The computer is connected to a DSL modem, which converts between digital packets and analog signals that can be sent across the phone line (modem is short for modulator/demodulator).
-At the other end of the line, a DSLAM converts between signals and packets.
-There are several other ways to connect to an ISP, like over a dial-up connection [1, P. 62].
+For DSL, the computer is connected to a DSL modem, which converts between digital packets and analog signals that can be sent across a phone line.
+At the other end of the line, a DSLAM converts between signals and packets [1, P. 62].

-The location at which packets enter an ISPs network is the ISPs POP (point of presence).
+The location where packets enter an ISP’s network is the ISP’s POP (point of presence).
 ISP networks can be regional, national, or international [1, P. 63].

-Typically, ISPs connect their networks to exchange traffic at Internet Service Exchanges (IXPs).
+Typically, ISPs connect their networks to exchange traffic at IXPs (Internet Service Exchanges).
 IXPs are rooms of routers, with at least one router per ISP.
 The routers are connected over a LAN so that ISPs can exchange traffic between their backbone networks [1, P. 63].

 Connected devices communicate with each other using protocols.

-Internet protocols are defined by the Internet Engineering Task Force (IETF), which publishes specifications of the protocols, known as Request for Comments (RFCs).
+Internet protocols are defined by the IETF (Internet Engineering Task Force), which publishes protocol specifications known as RFCs.